shubhwip/pair-programming-exercises/README.md

 - Start the implementation
 - Refactor and repeat

-## What happens aftermath ?
+## What happens afterwards ?
 Now once your timer has stopped and you're done with something real in your hand.
 Go ahead and ask yourself below questions
 - How far this solution is away from production grade ?
 - Given more time, what could be done for better ?
 - Did you overengineer your solution by any chance ?
-- Were your intial assumptions wrong ?
+- Were your initial assumptions wrong ?
 Keep in mind that there is nothing like best solution, you make some tradeoffs while designing a solution and nobody is expecting production grade solution in 1 or 2 hours.
 It is just a matter of convesation and driving discussion around important parts of your solution and all choices you made.